apache/kylin/website/_docs/install/kylin_aws_emr.md

 This document introduces how to run Kylin on EMR.

 ### Recommended Version

-* AWS EMR 5.7 (for EMR 5.8 and above, please refer to [KYLIN-3129](https://issues.apache.org/jira/browse/KYLIN-3129))
+* AWS EMR 5.27 or later
-* Apache Kylin v2.2.0 or above for HBase 1.x
+* Apache Kylin v3.0.0 or above for HBase 1.x

 ### Start EMR cluster

 Launch an EMR cluster with AWS web console, command line or API.
 Select *HBase* in the applications as Kylin need HBase service.

-You can select "HDFS" or "S3" as the storage for HBase, depending on whether you need Cube data be persisted after shutting down the cluster.
-EMR HDFS uses the local disk of EC2 instances, which will erase the data when cluster is stopped, then Kylin metadata and Cube data can be lost.
+You can choose "HDFS" or "S3" as the storage for HBase, depending on whether you need Cube data be persisted after shutting down the cluster.
+EMR HDFS uses the local disk of EC2 instances, which will erase the data when cluster is stopped, then Kylin metadata and Cube data will be lost.
 If you use S3 as HBase's storage, you need customize its configuration for `hbase.rpc.timeout`, because the bulk load to S3 is a copy operation, when data size is huge, HBase region server need wait much longer to finish than on HDFS.
+If you want your metadata of Hive is persisted outside of EMR cluster, you can choose AWS Glue or RDS of the metadata of Hive.
+Thus you can build a state-less OLAP service by Kylin in cloud.

+Let create a demo EMR cluster via AWS CLI，with
+1. S3 as HBase storage (optional)
+2. Glue as Hive Metadata (optional)
+3. Enable consist metadata of S3 to make sure data wouldn't lose (optional)

 ```
-[  {
-    "Classification": "hbase-site",
-    "Properties": {
-      "hbase.rpc.timeout": "3600000",
-      "hbase.rootdir": "s3://yourbucket/EMRROOT"
-    }
-  },
-  {
-    "Classification": "hbase",
-    "Properties": {
-      "hbase.emr.storageMode": "s3"
-    }
-  }
-]
+aws emr create-cluster --applications Name=Hadoop Name=Hive Name=Pig Name=HBase Name=Spark Name=Sqoop Name=Tez  Name=ZooKeeper \
+	--release-label emr-5.28.0 \
+	--instance-groups '[{"InstanceCount":2,"EbsConfiguration":{"EbsBlockDeviceConfigs":[{"VolumeSpecification":{"SizeInGB":50,"VolumeType":"gp2"},"VolumesPerInstance":1}]},"InstanceGroupType":"CORE","InstanceType":"m5.xlarge","Name":"Worker Node"},{"InstanceCount":1,"EbsConfiguration":{"EbsBlockDeviceConfigs":[{"VolumeSpecification":{"SizeInGB":100,"VolumeType":"gp2"},"VolumesPerInstance":1}]},"InstanceGroupType":"MASTER","InstanceType":"m5.xlarge","Name":"Master Node"}]' \
+	--configurations '[{"Classification":"hbase","Properties":{"hbase.emr.storageMode":"s3"}},{"Classification":"hbase-site","Properties":{"hbase.rootdir":"s3://{S3_BUCKET}/hbase/data","hbase.rpc.timeout": "3600000"}},{"Classification":"hive-site","Properties":{"hive.metastore.client.factory.class":"com.amazonaws.glue.catalog.metastore.AWSGlueDataCatalogHiveClientFactory"}}]' \
+	--name 'Kylin3.0Cluster_Original' \
+	--emrfs Consistent=true \
+	--region cn-northwest-1
 ```

+### Support Glue as metadata of Hive

+If you want to enable support read metadata from Glue, please refer to `https://github.com/awslabs/aws-glue-data-catalog-client-for-apache-hive-metastore` and build two jars.

+1. aws-glue-datacatalog-client-common-xxx.jar
+2. aws-glue-datacatalog-hive2-client-xxx.jar

 ### Install Kylin